vinta/albedo/README.md

 A recommender system for discovering GitHub repos you might like - built with [Apache Spark](https://spark.apache.org/).

 **Albedo** is a fictional character in Dan Simmons's [Hyperion Cantos](https://en.wikipedia.org/wiki/Hyperion_Cantos) series.
-Councilor Albedo is the TechnoCore's AI Advisor to the Hegemony of Man.
+Councilor Albedo is the TechnoCore's AI advisor to the Hegemony of Man.

 ## Setup